Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Under-parametrized regime

-\aref{a:mf} a) is a common, \aab{technical} regularity assumption \aab{(\eg \cite[Assumption 3.4]{ChizatBach18}),} ensuring that \eref{e:mfpde} is well behaved and controlling the growth, variation and regularity of $\phi$.
-Alternative assumptions on the case $\Theta \neq \Rr^{m-1}$ are given in the appendix. \aref{a:mf} b) speaks to the approximating power of the nonlinearity, assumed to be powerful enough to approximate any function in $L^2(\mathcal S,\mu)$, \aab{while c) guarantees that the initial condition is such that the expressivity from b) can actually be exploited.
-With these assumptions, in the appendix we prove:}
+\aref{a:mf} a) is a common, {technical} regularity assumption {(\eg \cite[Assumption 3.4]{ChizatBach18}),} ensuring that \eref{e:mfpde} is well behaved and controlling the growth, variation and regularity of $\phi$.
+Alternative assumptions on the case $\Theta \neq \Rr^{m-1}$ are given in the appendix. \aref{a:mf} b) speaks to the approximating power of the nonlinearity, assumed to be powerful enough to approximate any function in $L^2(\mathcal S,\mu)$, {while c) guarantees that the initial condition is such that the expressivity from b) can actually be exploited.
+Universal approximation assumptions similar to \aref{a:mf} b) were made in \cite{lu20,nguyen20}. }